PuChen7/Sudoku-Solver/README.md

 Time Complexity: O(9^m) - m is the number of empty cells

 In a simpler case, if there's only one blank cell, the worst case is 9 possibilities.
 If there are two blank cells, then you need to walk through 9 possibilities for the first blank cell, which is 81 possibilities in total.

+## Next Update
+looking for a better way to generate sudoku game based on level of difficulties.